-(a) by establishing polling places within the special polling station as the Returning Officer considers necessary, so that the resident does not need to leave the nursing home and travel to his or her ordinary polling station to vote but can cast his or her vote in person at one of those polling places; (b) by deploying one or more mobile polling teams to visit in-patients or residents of the nursing home to take the votes of those in-patients or residents.
+- (a) by establishing polling places within the special polling station as the Returning Officer considers necessary, so that an in-patient or a resident does not need to leave the nursing home and travel to his or her ordinary polling station to record his or her vote there, but can record his or her vote in person at one of those polling places; - (b) by deploying one or more mobile polling teams to visit in-patients or residents of the nursing home to take the votes of those in-patients or residents.

 These special arrangements are to meet the voting needs of this class of electors and are not provided as a matter of course.
-The new section 47A sets out factors which the Returning Officer has to take into account before providing for special polling arrangements.
+The new section 30A sets out factors which the Returning Officer has to take into account before providing for special polling arrangements.